- Rigg & sail

 Prices incl.
 VAT plus shipping costs

-Art.
+| Art.
 No. | description | Price (exemplar) | Delivery time | Note list | Buy |

-Peter Bruce gained extensive experience of sailing in heavy weather during his time in the Royal Navy.
+Peter Bruce gained extensive experience of sailing in heavy weather during his service in the Royal Navy.
 Numerous regatta victories, including the Admiral's Cup and the infamous Fastnet Race in 1979, earned him the reputation of being one of the world's best skippers in storm regattas.

-400 pages, around 170 illustrations, 24 maps, 8 tears, format 17.5 x 24.5 cm, flexibly bound with dust jacket.
-German edition.
+400 pages, around 230 illustrations, maps and tears, format 18.1 x 25.2 cm, flexible binding with dust jacket.